Original Paper

 Data

-Tables 1 to 3 show the count of Twitter users, considering the 6 dummy Twitter accounts from the participants.
-Table 1 shows the statistical summaries for the Twitter data between the depressed group and control group for tweet and retweet counts.
-Table 2 shows the statistical summaries between the depressed group and control group for account age and mentions count.
-Table 3 shows the statistical summaries between the depressed group and control group for follower and following count.
+and show the data collection results including the distribution and statistics of the collected data.to show the count of Twitter users, considering the 6 dummy Twitter accounts from the participants. shows the statistical summaries for the Twitter data between the depressed group and control group for tweet and retweet counts. shows the statistical summaries between the depressed group and control group for account age and mentions count. shows the statistical summaries between the depressed group and control group for follower and following count.

 During the annotation task, an initial number of 438,718 tweets were selected and preprocessed.
 A total of 102,262 tweets were annotated by the first-pass annotator and from this data set, 11,335 tweets have been annotated by all 3 annotators.
 The final data set generated in this study is 79,614 tweets, with 11,163 labeled with depression symptoms (13 categories) and 68,451 labeled with no symptoms, and is named as data set 2.